 Interactions between faculty and students cannot be replaced by virtual classrooms.

 Lack of physical proximity widens the gap between faculty and student.
 Remote instruction allows students to multitask, chat, web surf, and tune out if the material is uninteresting.
 Conducting instruction off campus will significantly hamper the phenomenon known as the college experience.
 Yet proximity to fellow students is suddenly unsafe.
 Colleges are scrambling to compile the best solutions.
 As they design a return to an open campus, administrators are considering that young adults generally do not suffer a severe impact of COVID-19.
 Campuses know they need to have testing and tracing measures in place.
 Mass communications systems that enable instant community wide notifications already exist.
 Mask wearing can be enforced, handwashing can be strongly encouraged.
 Travel restrictions on faculty and students and staff can be put in place.
 The health gamble is a different story for faculty and other adults who interact with students; they are at a much higher risk.
 Yet data minded decision makers may choose to mitigate that risk with more brain than heart.

 Creative potential options being discussed on campuses throughout the country include:

-• Shorter class terms may be successful, and they are already in place at a number of institutions.
+- Shorter class terms may be successful, and they are already in place at a number of institutions.
 A semester of sixteen weeks may become a quartet of four-week terms.
 This academic calendar allows a deep dive into a subject.
-Study is intensive but flexible.
-Multiple beginning and end dates naturally lend themselves to interruptions and decreases the impact of an abrupt campus closure
+The study is intensive but flexible.
+Multiple beginning and end dates naturally lend themselves to interruptions and decrease the impact of an abrupt campus closure